 Nephrology Billing Services in Kentucky

-Kentucky's nephrology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield's commercial rules, Kentucky Medicaid Managed Care requirements, and CGS Administrators Medicare policies.
+Kentucky's nephrology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Kentucky's commercial rules, Kentucky Medicaid (managed care administered by MCOs) requirements, and CGS Administrators (Jurisdiction 15) Medicare policies.
 Our AAPC-certified coders specialize in both KY payer rules and nephrology coding complexity.

 AAPC Certified